rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 On some devices certain keys containing special characters trigger two separate key events.
 This happens because such characters are translated by the platform into the combination of a Shift and a Base Key.
 Characters behaving in such way are $, %, &, ", (, ), !, :, ?, #, _, @.

 ###Device Specific Exceptions
 Certain devices may map their function keys to apparently normal keys, for example the VC6090 maps the '{' key to F12 and the '}' key to F14.
 In order to capture those two keys it is necessary to enable F12 and F14 in the Configuration Settings.
 You may also find on some devices special keys like 'OK' return the same code as a function key, depending on your keyboard layout.
+The MK3100 and other kiosk devices will report their symbol keys as '0' rather than assigning each key a different value.

 ###Use of Key Capture module on Localized Operating Systems
 Users of the key capture module with Chinese, Korean and Japanese operating systems should bear the following in mind: Internally the KeyCapture module stores key representations as VK codes, therefore the key event will always return VK_PROCESSKEY (229) and keys can not be individually specified.
 In JavaScript the DOM element's keyup event can be used as an indication of which key has been pressed.

-###Build Configuration
-To build the keycapture API into your application you must specify the 'hardwarekeys' extension and specify your application type to be 'rhoelements'.